Juli Ashton: Adult film career

-In 1994, she moved to Florida and began appearing in adult films, starting with New Wave Hookers 4.
+In 1994, she began appearing in adult films, starting with New Wave Hookers 4.
 From 1996 to 2006 she was co-host of the Playboy Channel's live phone-in program Night Calls.
-In addition to her film and television work, she has lobbied on behalf of the adult industry at the California State Legislature.
+She is credited with 127 appearances as an actress and has been a director four times.

 Ashton is the owner and operator of the adult website Juliland.com, a website that features the erotic imagery of photographer/director Richard Avery.

+In addition to her work in the adult film industry, Juli has credits in two computer games from 1996.